estuary/flow/site/docs/reference/Connectors/capture-connectors/amazon-rds-mariadb.md

 ### Setup

-Estuary recommends creating a [read replica](https://aws.amazon.com/rds/features/read-replicas/) in RDS for use with Flow; however, it's not required.
-You're able to apply the connector directly to the primary instance if you'd like.

 1. Allow connections to the database from the Estuary Flow IP address.

    1. [Modify the database](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.DBInstance.Modifying.html), setting **Public accessibility** to **Yes**.